 The increased availability of internet-enabled (3G) cell phones in Ghana offer users the possibility of communicating through online messaging and networking applications.
 These phones permit users to be connected to the wider world through the various social media applications such as Facebook, Whatsapp or Twitter; however, none of the caregivers, except one maternal caregiver, reported ever using any of the mobile phone's social media applications to source information on childcare.
+Some reasons cited phone's social media applications to source information on childcare.
 Some reasons cited for this failure, especially by the non-maternal caregivers, included their inability to read properly or operate a smartphone.
-The only mother who asserted browsing for information from the internet on her cell phone was five months old Juliet's 23 years old mother who used to look for information on pregnancy when she was pregnant but currently "do it no more" explaining further that she has not encountered any serious information challenge on childcare that will force me to check from the internet.
+The only mother who asserted browsing for information from the internet on her cell phone was five months old Juliet's 23 years old into the used to look for information on pregnancy when she was pregnant but mother who used to look for information on pregnancy when she was pregnant but currently "do it no more" explaining further that she has not encountered any serious information challenge on childcare that will force me to check from the internet.
 Certainly, this is another phenomenon that needs further investigation.

 Some responses provided by participants in this study pointed to the concept of reciprocity in the entire caregiving process where caregivers would either respond positively or negatively to each other's actions which eventually will have some bearings on the growth, development or survival of the index children.
-The section is structured along two main thematic areas comprising daughters or maternal caregiver's reciprocal actions towards their mothers (grandmothers of index children) and mother-relative/non-relative reciprocity.
+The section is structured along two main thematic areas comprising daughters or maternal caregiver's reciprocal actions towards their mothers (grandmothers of index children) and mother-relative/nonrelative reciprocity.